The Clear Edge

 What Would’ve Failed If Done Differently:

-• Team efficiency before process means efficient execution of slow processes
+• Team efficiency before process just means you’re executing slow processes more efficiently.

-• Workflow changes without a process foundation create coordination around unclear processes
+• Workflow changes without a solid process foundation only create better coordination around unclear processes.

 Time Investment: 2 weeks workflow redesign, 2 weeks implementation.